tomalexander/dustjs_reproduce_65536/README.md

 make run
 ```

-To get a character count:
+To get a byte count:
 ```
 make count
 ```